Ashraf Khan Khattak: Chief of the Khattak clan

-Ashraf endeavoured for some time to carry on the government of his clan, and also to perform his duties towards the Mughal Government, by aiding the Peshawar authorities in the administration of the affairs of that province; but he was opposed and thwarted in all his endeavours by his brother Bahram, who had also endeavoured to take the life of his father; Ashraf styles him as “Bahram the Degenerate,” and “The Malignant ;“ and by whose machinations Ashraf was, at last, betrayed into the hands of Aurangzeb, in 1683.
+Ashraf endeavoured for some time to carry on the government of his clan, and also to perform his duties towards the Mughal Government, by aiding the Peshawar authorities in the administration of the affairs of that province; but he was opposed and thwarted in all his endeavours by his brother Bahram, who had also endeavoured to take the life of his father; Ashraf styles him as "Bahram the Degenerate", and "The Malignant"; and by whose machinations Ashraf was, at last, betrayed into the hands of Aurangzeb, in 1683.
 The affairs of the Dakhan having called for the presence of that monarch, who continued in that part of India for several years the Khattak chief was taken along with him, as a state prisoner; and was subsequently sent to the strong fortress of Bijapur, situated in what is, at present, termed the Southern Maharata country, where he continued to languish in exile for the remainder of his life.
 When Afzal Khan, his son, became firmly established in the chieftainship, he moved the remains of his father about 1500 mile from Bijapur to Sara’e, where the Khattak chiefs were usually interred.

-Poetry

-Ashraf used to devote some of his leisure time to poetry, before he assumed the government of his clan, incited, doubtless, by the example of his brave old father, and his brothers Abd-ul-Kadir and Sadr Khan, who were also gifted with the “cacoëthes scribendi.”
-During his exile he wrote a great number of poems, and collected the whole, as they now stand, in the form of a Diwan, or Alphabetical Collection.
-According to the usual custom among Eastern poets, Ashraf assumed the name of “The Severed” or “Exiled;" and many of his poems, written in the most pathetic style, plainly tell where, and under what circumstances, they were composed.
-The original Diwan, or Collection, arranged and written by himself, at Bijapür, is still in the possession of his descendants.